Case citations are a standard way of abbreviating the name and publication details of a case.

 LawCite (open access)

-Unreported cases are freely available via court websites, AustLii, Jade, as well as ECU's legal database subscriptions (Lexis Advance / Westlaw).
+Many recent unreported judgments/decisions are freely available via court websites, AustLII, Jade, and ECU's legal database subscriptions (Lexis+ / Westlaw).

 A selection of Supreme Court cases in New South Wales from 1825 to 1862 (Internet Archive).